 - A majority of DACA-eligible people—almost 59 percent—live in just 5 states: California, Texas, Florida, New York, and Illinois.

-- Despite the rhetoric claiming undocumented youths are a drain on the U.S. economy, 90 percent of the DACA-eligible population 16 years old and older are employed.
+- Despite the rhetoric claiming undocumented youths are a drain on the U.S. economy, 94 percent of the DACA-eligible population in the labor force are employed.